 Last-Mile Delivery Complexities

-The last mile of the supply chain is often the most complicated—and expensive—part of order fulfillment.
+The last mile of the supply chain is often the most complicated — and expensive — part of order fulfillment.
 Retailers must contend with traffic congestion, multiple delivery windows, local regulations, and increasingly stringent consumer expectations for real-time tracking.
 Any setback in this stage can undo an otherwise efficient supply chain.
+Air freight helps by compressing the upstream transit time, giving last-mile operators more scheduling flexibility and buffer time to absorb delays.

 International Trade and Regulatory Barriers

-For retailers shipping across borders, customs regulations, tariffs, and compliance requirements can create delays and added costs.
+For retailers shipping across borders, customs regulations, Section 301 tariffs, and compliance requirements can create delays and added costs.
 Markets often have different import restrictions, labeling guidelines, and documentation needs, making it crucial for businesses to have a well-informed logistics strategy.
+Leveraging customs consulting expertise ensures that documentation is accurate and that shipments clear quickly without accumulating costly storage fees.

 Seasonal and Promotional Spikes